 Trina joined the Board on 1 September 2018.
 She is a member of CFS’s Finance and Human Resource Committee.

 Deputy Chairman and Advisory Leader, PwC Singapore

 Managing Partner, PwC Myanmar

-Outside of PwC, Chao Choon is the Audit Committee Chairman of the Singapore Food Agency and The Art House Limited.
-He was previously the Chairman of the Nanyang Business School Alumni Advisory Board, the Audit Committee Chairman of the National Environmental Agency and the Deputy Chairman and Audit Committee Chairman of the Republic Polytechnic.
+Outside of PwC, Chao Choon currently serves as the Audit Committee Chairman for the Singapore Food Agency and Arts House Limited.
+He was previously the Chairman of the Nanyang Business School Alumni Advisory Board, the Audit Committee Chairman of the National Environmental Agency and the Deputy Chairman and Audit Committee Chairman of Republic Polytechnic.
 He was awarded the Public Service Medal in 2017.

 Ministry of Culture, Community and Youth